vibewell25/vibewell/docs/archive/guides/PROJECT-IMPROVEMENTS-SUMMARY.md

 1. **Immediate (This Sprint)**
    - Run duplicate file detection and consolidation
    - Update all imports to use standardized hooks and utilities
-   - Fix critical TODOs in security and authentication services

 2. **Short-term (1-2 Weeks)**
    - Finish component standardization for high-priority components